Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 However, in 2021 only, Southwest boosted the accounts of its frequent flyer members with 25,000 bonus Companion Pass-qualifying points.
 All members received these points as long as you had a Southwest Rapid Rewards frequent flyer account open as of December 31, 2020.

 That leaves existing Southwest frequent flyer members needing just 100,000 qualifying points in 2021.
 Since the airline counts all Southwest credit card points toward the Companion Pass — including sign-up offers and regular spending on the card — earning the full 100,000 bonus points on any one of these three cards by the end of the year will give you the full number of points required, and earn you the pass through December 31, 2022.

-You’ll just want to make sure to meet the minimum spending requirement before your December monthly statement closes, as points typically post 2-5 days after that.
+You’ll just want to make sure to meet the minimum spending requirements needed for the card’s full bonus before your December monthly statement closes, as points typically post 2-5 days after that.

 On the other hand, if you aren’t traveling for the rest of 2021, you can get one of these cards now but hold off on completing the minimum spending requirements until January so that you earn the points in 2022.
 The points will count during the year they’re earned, not the year when you applied for the card.

-When you earn a Companion Pass, you get to keep it for the rest of the year you earn it, plus the entire following calendar year.
+When you earn a Southwest Companion Pass, you get to keep it for the rest of the year you earn it, plus the entire following calendar year.
 So if you earn the pass at the top of 2022, you’ll have it for close to two years all the way until Dec.
 31, 2023!

 The one thing to keep in mind is that the extra 25,000 Companion Pass qualifying points that Southwest awarded for 2021 won’t be around in 2022, so at that point you’ll need to earn the full 125,000 qualifying points.
 That means after you earn 100,000 points from the sign-up offer plus 12,000 points from spending $12,000 on the card to meet the entire spending requirement, you’ll have 112,000 points — leaving you 13,000 points away from earning the pass.